 And bristling stealthily beneath all of this, in the murky depths, is the Elephant in the operating theatre: the merciless creep of privatisation.
 We’re willfully ignoring Case Study America, in which everyone pays more for less, vested interest smothers every notion of working in the patient’s clinical interest, insurance companies get mightier yet everyone gets over-diagnosed, over-treated, correspondingly sicker, and an entire swath of the populous get piteous provision.
 That, of course, is a worst case scenario.
 But the NHS also outperforms many of the European health services that have greater privatization than we do, the NHS is certainly more equitable, and at a pinch of the GDP.

 There’s been a lot of blah about how hard our job is.
 Plenty of people work hard jobs, and for considerably less reward.
-Let me say categorically that I love my job.
+I love my job.
 It’s wonderful payback for any hardships.
 But how do we define how much to pay public sector workers?
 We don’t take into account the fluffy rewards, nor should we.
 It’s about skills, education, complexity of decision-making, control invested within the position and so on.
 On those alone the case to pay doctors more is a strong one.
-But it’s also more demanding, emotionally, of time and relationships, than most professions.
 Now.
 Before the monstrous new contract devours the rest of my life and shits it into oblivion.